basmith322/RiotAPI/README.md

 # RiotAPI

-The following is an application that uses the Orianna Java Library https://github.com/meraki-analytics/orianna to display information about summoners, servers status and free champions.
+The following is an application that uses the Orianna Java Library https://github.com/meraki-analytics/orianna to display information about summoners, servers status and free champions and the Picasso Libary https://github.com/square/picasso to handle the loading of images throughout the app.

-The application is free to use and all rights for any libaries used belong to those of the developers in question.
+The application is free to use and all rights for any libaries or software used belong to the developers responsible for them.

 The files included are as follows